danvolchek/door-unlocker/readme.md

   - Print out the 3D model.
   - Some wires to wire up the Arduino to the servo.
   - Some hot glue to attach the servo horn to the servo gear.
   - A [portable battery](https://www.amazon.com/Anker-PowerCore-Ultra-Compact-High-Speed-Technology/dp/B0194WDVHI).
-Note that it ended up being slightly too large so I had to print the battery holder at a slight angle so the cable would fit.
+Note that this specific one ended up being slightly too large so I had to print the battery holder at a slight angle so the cable would fit.

 ## 3D Model
 ### Install instructions